-Welcome!
-Let's tackle a fundamental repair on the IBM PS/2 Model 30 286: the replacement of the Real Time Clock (RTC), specifically the Dallas DS1287, with a modern alternative, the nwX287 by Necroware.
+Welcome back!
+We face a fundamental repair on the IBM PS/2 Model 30 286: the replacement of the Real Time Clock (RTC), in particular the Dallas DS1287, with a modern alternative, the NWX287 by Necroware.

 IBM Computer Configuration Errors

-The Dallas DS1287, also found in the IBM PS/1, is the system clock of these fascinating computers.
-With 64 bytes of RAM for system configuration and clock log management, it plays a crucial role in maintaining your computer's configuration as well as the date and time.
-However, after years of honorable service, the DS 1287's internal battery tends to run out, causing configuration and time problems, as I found on the IBM PS/2 Model 30 286, which showed errors 161 and 163 at startup.
+The Dallas DS1287, also present in the IBM PS/1, is the system clock of these fascinating computers.
+With 64 RAM byte for the configuration of the system and the management of the watch registers, it plays a crucial role to maintain the configuration of the computer, as well as the date and time.
+However, after years of honorable service, the internal battery at the DS 1287 tends to run out, causing configuration and timetable problems, as I encountered on the IBM PS/2 Model 30 286, which manifested errors 161 and 163 at the start.
 The same problem is found on an IBM PS/1 Model 2011.

 Various Alternatives to Fix DS1287 Issue